 Generally, adding the name of the other spouse to a sole and separate account does not, by itself, convert the account to community property (assuming that the account is not co-mingled and untraceable).
 The Court will look to the intent of the party by adding his/her spouse’s name in making such determination.

 A big twist to separate property concepts happens when one of the parties owned real estate (home, land, building etc.) prior to marriage and then adds the other spouse to the deed as a joint tenant or as community property.
 In such event, Arizona law handles this differently, and the home or other real estates that would have otherwise been separate is presumed to be converted (or gifted) to the community and is thus subject to division.
+There is no real rhyme or reason why Arizona case law treats joint title to real estate different than joint title to financial accounts.
+This different treatment dates back many years and has never been changed.

-Another situation that parties often face is when somebody owns a home prior to marriage (and keeps the home is just his/her name), but the community (i.e. either or both spouses) pay the mortgage payments and make improvements to the home during the marriage.
+For example, a situation that parties often face is when somebody owns a home prior to marriage (and keeps the home is just his/her name), but the community (i.e. either or both spouses) pay the mortgage payments and make improvements to the home during the marriage.
 In such event, the home would still be technically separate property, however, the community may have a claim to a portion of the equity in the home.

 What Are Community Debts?